Tuesday, July 10, 2018

 For Ziff, the performance of different acts of aspection was enabled in a subject primarily by prior education.
 Stylistic knowledge of the different 'schools of art', their conventions, and the classification of styles was "of the essence".
 Familiarity with the classification of art enables us to appreciate it in an adequate manner.
 Having a knowledge of style means that we understand where the aesthetic significance lies and are able to focus our experience around it.

 In music, we often speak of knowledge of different 'genres' and a similar argument to that of Ziff has been put forth in relation to music by Ola Stockfeldt (2004), who spoke of 'adequate modes of listening'.
-Stockfelt explains that adequate modes of listening occur "when one listens to music according to the exigencies of a given social situation and according to the predominant sociocultural conventions of the subculture to which the music belongs" (Stockfelt, 2004, 91).
+Stockfelt explains that adequate modes of listening occur "when one listens to music according to the exigencies of a given social situation and according to the predominant sociocultural conventions of the subculture to which the music belongs" (Stockfelt 2004, 91).
 For Stockfelt, adequate listening is the prerequisite that enables "real communication" between musicians and the audience.
 It is what enables musical understanding.
 To master a specific adequate mode of listening means that "one masters and develops the ability to listen for what is relevant to the genre in the music, for what is adequate to understanding according to the specific genre's comprehensible context" (2004, 91).

 The way in which Stockfelt words his arguments should not be interpreted to mean that learning to listen to music is merely about 'de-coding' a set of stylistic tropes.
 Listening for "what is relevant to the genre of the music" does not mean that we try to classify the music as if on a music history exam; it means that we master that which allows us to be attuned to a non-conceptual musical world.
 But in order to attune ourselves to the music's world, we must 'understand' the music in a sense–otherwise the music will just appear as meaningless noise.
-For both Ziff and Stockfeldt, 'understanding' art is something that has to be learned.
-There is, however, a big spectrum of views about what that learning consists of and it is these views that I in the next section will explore closer.

 Language and culture